 - Applicants must be professionally resident in of one of the member states of the Council of Europe

-- Applicants must already be registered on the EAHIL Membership Database as an individual Full Member of EAHIL at 1 December 2016.
+- Applicants must already be registered on the EAHIL Membership Database as an individual Full Member of EAHIL in advance of the start of the scholarship application period.

 - Applicants must not previously have received a scholarship or registration award from EAHIL.

-- Scholarships are not awarded to members from the country hosting the conference or workshop.
+- Scholarships are not awarded to members working in the country hosting the conference or workshop.

 - Applications must be made only on the official online application form.
 They must comply with all requirements regarding length of application.
 Supplementary material sent in addition to the application form will not be accepted.